 Tequila has a reputation as a party alcohol: It’s the one you reach for on vacation or for a weekend margarita.
-But these cocktail recipes show tequila in a different, more sophisticated light.
+(And we love them, especially with a twist; see our Cucumber Margarita recipe or our Watermelon Margarita recipe for just two tasty examples.)
+But these tequila cocktail recipes show the Mexican spirit in a different, and dare we say, more sophisticated light.
 Try them out and find your new go-to cocktail for entertaining…or just for a Thursday night at home.

 2. Copa Verde